Image of God: Ecological impact

 With the rise of contemporary ecological concerns the functional interpretation of the image of God has grown in popularity.
 Some modern theologians are arguing for proper religious care of the earth based on the functional interpretation of the image of God as caregiver over created order.
 Thus, exerting dominion over creation is an imperative for responsible ecological action.

 Critique

 One of the critique of the functional interpretation of the imago dei is that some formulations might convey a negative message that it conveys about persons with disabilities.
 Within the functional view, it is often thought that disabilities which interfere with one's capacity to "rule," whether physical, intellectual, or psychological, are a distortion of the image of God.
 This formulation of the functional view isolates and excludes those with disabilities, and some theologians even use it to go so far as to state that animals more fully display the Image of God than people with profound disabilities.
 At the same time, however, the substantive view has been criticized for exactly this issue.

+In Islamic Theology (kalām)

+The Quran, the sacred text in Islam, does not reiterate the concept of the "image of God".
+However, a statement reminiscent of Genesis is found in hadith.
+According to said hadith, God created Adam "in his image" (bi ṣūratihi).
+The Ash'arites, insisting that the Divine has no form, reject the similitude with God by stating that "his" refers to Adam.
+Atharis accept a plurality of attributes in God, but risks conceptualizing God as a finite being.
+The discussions in theology also led to various discussions in Sufism.
+One interpretation holds that the heavenly Adam is made "in God's image" so far, as he is able to reflect all of God's attributes like a mirror.

 Imago dei and human rights

-The imago dei concept had a very strong influence on the creation of human rights.
+The imago dei concept had a very strong influence on the modern conception of human rights.